fingerprintjs/fingerprintjs/readme.md

     ```
 - EcmaScript module
     ```js
-    import * as FingerprintJS from '@fingerprintjs/fingerprintjs';
+    import FingerprintJS from '@fingerprintjs/fingerprintjs';
     ```
 - CommonJS
     ```js
     const FingerprintJS = require('@fingerprintjs/fingerprintjs');
     ```

-API:
+### API

 - `FingerprintJS.load({ delayFallback?: number }): Promise<Agent>`

     Builds an instance of Agent and waits a delay required for a proper operation.
-    `delayFallback` is duration (ms) of the fallback for browsers that don't support [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback).
+    `delayFallback` is an optional parameter that sets duration (milliseconds) of the fallback for browsers that don't support [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback);
+    it has a good default which isn't recommended to change.

 - `agent.get({ debug?: boolean }): Promise<{ visitorId: string, components: {/* ... */} }>`